 Bud Bongao with its altitude of 300 meters stands prominently in Bongao town like a stationary honor guard geared up to protect the whole Tawi-tawi territory.

 “If you are kind-hearted you won’t have trouble climbing,” Kuya Ladz of the tourism office told me – an indication that what we’re about to climb is not just an ordinary mountain.
-It is actually regarded to be sacred and revered by many Muslims who often come here to pray and make wishes.
+It is actually regarded to be sacred and revered by many Muslims.

-Amidst the scorching heat of the afternoon sun, the steep climb made me really thirsty but tiredness was soon forgotten.
+Amidst the scorching heat of the afternoon sun, the steep climb proved to be tiring but I soon forgot all about it.
 After all I was with a fun bunch of hiking buddies – Kuya Ladz and his three nephews who are students from Mindanao State University.